dropbox/stone/README.rst

 illustrates::

     struct UpdateParentRev
-        doc:
-            On a write conflict, overwrite the existing file if the parent rev matches.
+        "On a write conflict, overwrite the existing file if the parent rev matches."

-        parent_rev String:
+        parent_rev String
-            The revision to be updated.
+            "The revision to be updated."
-        auto_rename Boolean:
+        auto_rename Boolean
-            Whether the new file should be renamed on a conflict.
+            "Whether the new file should be renamed on a conflict."

         example default
             parent_rev="abc123"
             auto_rename=false

     union WriteConflictPolicy
-        doc:
-            Policy for managing write conflicts.
+        "Policy for managing write conflicts."

-        reject:
+        reject
-            On a write conflict, reject the new file.
+            "On a write conflict, reject the new file." overwrite
-        overwrite:
-            On a write conflict, overwrite the existing file.
+            "On a write conflict, overwrite the existing file." rename
-        rename:
-            On a write conflict, rename the new file with a numerical suffix. update_if_matching_parent_rev UpdateParentRev:
+            "On a write conflict, rename the new file with a numerical suffix." update_if_matching_parent_rev UpdateParentRev
-            On a write conflict, overwrite the existing file.
+            "On a write conflict, overwrite the existing file."

 Primitives